greenelab/deep-review/sections/04_study.md

 large number of genomic sequences.
 Lanchantin et al. [@tag:Lanchantin2016_motif] introduced several new convolutional and recurrent neural network models that further improved TFBS predictive accuracy.
-Due to the motif-driven nature of the TFBS task, most architectures have been convolutional-based [@tag:Zeng2016_convolutional].
+Due to the motif-driven nature of the TFBS task, most architectures have been convolution-based [@tag:Zeng2016_convolutional].
 While many models for TFBS prediction resemble computer vision and natural language processing (NLP) tasks, it is important to note that DNA sequence tasks are fundamentally different than NLP tasks, and